What is Buprenorphine?

 How Severe is a Buprenorphine Withdrawal?

 Using an opiate to treat an opiate addiction may work for some but is not effective for everyone.
 Besides, detoxing from narcotics can cause extreme anxiety and withdrawal symptoms if not approached correctly.
 In particular, withdrawal symptoms will occur if the drug is stopped abruptly.
 Generally, withdrawal symptoms could include anxiety, diarrhea, fever, sneezing, runny nose, goosebumps, abnormal skin sensations, vomiting, nausea, pain, rigid muscles, rapid heartbeat, shivering, tremors, sweating, and insomnia.
 Some have even reported seeing, hearing, and feeling things that were not there.

 Unfortunately, despite all the efforts to sell buprenorphine as a miracle addiction treatment and even under the most controlled circumstances, this drug can be habit-forming.

 Signs of Buprenorphine Addiction

-Buprenorphine addiction can be a progressive condition which can lead to serious health problems.
+Buprenorphine addiction can be a progressive condition that can lead to serious health problems.
 The most visible sign of dependence is withdrawal upon the cessation of use.
-Furthermore, signs of addiction include compulsive control over drug use and intense cravings which leads to continued use, despite adverse outcomes.
-In addition, misusing or abusing drugs containing buprenorphine can be extremely dangerous and lead to overdose or death.
-Typical drug-seeking behaviors that may indicate addiction is present include breaking the law to obtain the drug.
-In fact, this behavior can mean “doctor shopping” to try and secure more than one prescription, falsification of prescriptions and buying it on the black market.
+Furthermore, signs of addiction include compulsive control over drug use and intense cravings, which leads to continued use, despite adverse outcomes.
+Also, misusing or abusing drugs containing buprenorphine can be extremely dangerous and lead to overdose or death.
+Typical drug-seeking behaviors that may indicate addiction include breaking the law to obtain the drug.
+In fact, this behavior can mean “doctor shopping” to try and secure more than one prescription, falsification of prescriptions, and buying it on the black market.

 Maintenance Therapy: Trading One Addiction for Another?